moushumibh/moushumibh/README.md

-- 👋 Hi, I’m @moushumibh
+- 👋 Hi, I’m Moushumi!
 - 👀 I’m interested in ... pursuing a career in Product Management
 - 🌱 I’m currently learning ...
 User Centered Design, Figma and Principles of UI/UX
 - 💞️ I’m looking to collaborate on ...
 UI/UX designs